 Due to the technical complexity of our "high-value" solutions, and the significant value these generate for our customers, we enjoy premium pricing on these products, services and processes.
 Over time we have expanded our offering of "high-value" solutions, enabling us to drive significant growth from this category.
-Over the last five years of sales our "high-value" solutions have more than doubled to 22.1% of our total revenue in 2020.
+Over the last five years of sales our "high-value" solutions have more than doubled to 23.3% of our total revenue as at March 31, 2021.